hdi-chemometec/RobotServer/README.md

 <!-- /TOC -->

 # Introduction
-This application is a server used for communicating with an Opentrons robot through HTTP API.
-The Opentrons HTTP API documentation can be found at the robot's ip address and add:
+This application is a server used for communicating with an Opentrons robot through a REST API.
+The Opentrons REST API documentation can be found at the robot's ip address and add:
 portnumber: `31950`
 path: `/redoc`